* Media air tropical music, soap operas, cooking shows

 TEGUCIGALPA, June 29 (Reuters) - Honduras has shut down television and radio stations since an army coup over the weekend, in a media blackout than has drawn condemnation from an international press freedom group.

-Shortly after the Honduran military seized President Manuel Zelaya and flew him to Costa Rica on Sunday, soldiers stormed a popular radio station and shut international television networks CNN en Espanol and Venezuelan-based Telesur, which is sponsored by leftist governments in South America.
+Shortly after the Honduran military seized President Manuel Zelaya and flew him to Costa Rica on Sunday, soldiers stormed a popular radio station and cut off local broadcasts of international television networks CNN en Espanol and Venezuelan-based Telesur, which is sponsored by leftist governments in South America.

-The few local television and radio stations still operating played tropical music, ran soap operas and aired cooking shows on Monday.
+The few television and radio stations still operating on Monday played tropical music or aired soap operas and cooking shows.

 They made little reference to the demonstrations or international condemnation of the coup even as hundreds of protesters rallied at the presidential palace in the capital to demand Zelaya's return and an end to the blackout.

-"The spurious government is violating our right to information, blocking the signals of channels like CNN," said Juan Varaona, a protest leader at a barricade as burning tires sent plumes of black smoke into the sky.
+"The spurious government is violating our right to information, blocking the signals of channels like CNN," Juan Varaona, a protest leader at a barricade, said as burning tires sent plumes of black smoke into the sky.

-CNN en Espanol is the Spanish-language channel of the U.S.-based 24-hour news network CNN TWX.N.
+CNN en Espanol is the Spanish-language channel of the U.S.-based 24-hour news network CNN.

 "El Heraldo and El Tribuno are two papers that were part of the coup plot, them and some television channels controlled by the opposition," said 27-year-old Erin Matute, a government health worker.